tracelabs/tofm/tofm.md

     - Time of day and time of year
     - If outdoors, overall geography.
 Mountains, desert, ocean and so on.
     - If indoors, clues about the architecture.
 Shape of light fixtures.
 Power outlets could give clues to country.
 Is it inside a hotel or someone’s home?
 If a hotel, does this correspond to travel they’ve been talking about?

+## Maximizing Your Interaction with Coaches in Trace Labs Search Party CTFs

+In Trace Labs Search Party CTFs, the role of OSINT coaches has significantly evolved from the traditional "judges."
+Initially, they were tasked with vetting the accuracy and relevance of intelligence submissions according to predefined flags.
+Now, the role includes a proactive, supportive function to coach participants on crafting high-quality, actionable submissions, enhancing both their current and future OSINT endeavors.

+### Key Strategies for Engaging with Your Coach

+- **Engage Proactively**: Utilize the designated communication channels, such as the Trace Labs Discord server, to actively seek feedback and advice from your coach.
+This proactive engagement can help clarify any uncertainties and enhance the quality of your submissions.

+- **Feedback and Guidance**: Coaches provide detailed feedback, especially on rejected submissions, which is invaluable for refining your techniques and strategies.
+They guide you on how to align your submissions with the Trace Labs' standards, offering a real learning opportunity during the CTF.

+- **Quality over Quantity**: Coaches emphasize the quality of intelligence rather than the volume of submissions.
+They reject speculative submissions that do not sufficiently support the investigation, urging participants to focus on the actionable relevance of their findings.

+- **Utilize Their Expertise**: Coaches bring diverse experiences from the fields of OSINT and cybersecurity.
+Leverage their feedback to navigate complex information effectively and use their insights to restructure your submissions, establish the case, and create pivot points during the CTF.

+- **Effective Communication**: Maintain clear and consistent communication with your coach.
+Their feedback can significantly influence your performance, providing perspectives that might not be immediately obvious.

+By understanding and leveraging your coach's role, you enhance your effectiveness in the CTF and contribute more meaningfully to the real-world outcomes of these competitions.
+Remember, this collaboration is designed to support your learning and success in the CTF.

 # Resources